Holbrookia maculata: Subspecies etymology

 The subspecific name, bunkeri, is in honor of American zoologist Charles Dean Bunker (1870–1948).

 The subspecific name, campi, is in honor of American paleontologist Charles Lewis Camp.

 The subspecific name, dickersonae, is in honor of American herpetologist Mary Cynthia Dickerson.

 The subspecific name, ruthveni, is in honor of American herpetologist Alexander Grant Ruthven.

+Description

-DescriptionH. maculata is a small species of lizard.
+H. maculata is a small species of lizard.
 Adults have a total length (including tail) of 4–5 in.
 The dorsal scales are granular and smooth.
 There are no external ear openings.
 There are two folds across the throat.
 The throat of the female is orange during the breeding season.
 The underside of the tail has no dark spots.